 To be a Poll Worker (also known as Election Inspectors), a person must:

 Have strong clerical, problem solving, communication skills, and be able to use basic technology.

 Election Inspectors help ensure an open, accurate, and fair election.
 Some of the duties include issuing ballots, registering voters, monitoring the voting equipment, and completing required paperwork.
 Training is provided.

-If you are interested in serving the City of Glendale in this capacity, please complete an Election Inspector Interest Form and submit it to the City Clerk by mail, dropped off in the Customer Service area of City Hall, or placed in the drop box outside City Hall, or via email to M.Humitz@glendalewi.gov.
+If you are interested in serving the City of Glendale in this capacity, please complete an Election Inspector Application Form and submit it to the City Clerk by mail, dropped off in the Customer Service area of City Hall, placed in the drop box outside City Hall, or via email to M.Humitz@glendalewi.gov.